 As soon as stimulus funding was announced, scammers didn’t waste any time sending out fake checks and payment cards.
-This “payment” is accompanied by instructions to either log into a website or text your banking information to enable withdrawal of a small administration fee.
-The IRS will never charge a fee for processing payments and they will use the banking information they already have on file from your previous tax return.
+This “payment” is accompanied by instructions to either log into a website or text your banking information to enable the withdrawal of a small administration fee.
+The IRS will never charge a fee for processing payments, and they will use the banking information they already have on file from your previous tax return.
 The goal of this scam is to obtain your banking information.

 Ugly scam #2: Overpayment of the expected amount

 Similar to charging a fee, fraudsters send fake checks for an unusual total, then contact you to say they made an error on the amount and ask for a refund for the difference.
 How do they do that?
 They normally ask for some information from you, such as your bank account or credit card number.
 Again, asking for your banking information does more than allow them to “withdraw the difference” – another lie – it gives them private information that can be combined with other data and used to impersonate you at your bank.
 They also might ask you to repay the difference in gift cards, a common way to get your money in a virtually untraceable currency.

 Ugly scam #3: Texts from phony government agencies

 In this scam, you get a text message from what appears to be a government agency asking you to click a link to accept your payment.
 A few dangers lay in these waters.
 The link might download malware onto your device to monitor your activity and intercept your information, or it may take you to a spoofed Federal website that asks for your banking details.
 Either way, as your payment is automatically triggered by your 2018 or 2019 tax returns, the IRS would never contact you with a link to accept any payment.
 If in doubt, call the government department, but do not click that link.